Wu Bai

 Wu Chun-lin (吳俊霖 (Ngô͘ Chùn-lîm, Wú Jùnlín); born 14 January 1968), better known by his stage name Wu Bai (伍佰 (Wǔ Bǎi, Gō͘-pah)), is a Taiwanese rock singer, songwriter and actor.
-He formed the band Wu Bai & China Blue with Dean Zavolta (drums), Yu Ta-hao (keyboards) and Chu Chien-hui (bass guitar), while Wu himself is the lead guitarist and vocalist of the band.
+He formed the band Wu Bai & China Blue with Dean Zavolta (drums), Yu Ta-hao (keyboards), and Chu Chien-hui (bass guitar).
+Wu is the lead guitarist and vocalist of the band.
 Dubbed "The King of Live Music", Wu is considered to be one of the biggest pop music stars in East and Southeast Asia.

 Early life

-Wu was born in Suantou, Lioujiao—literally "Garlic Village"—in Chiayi County in south-central Taiwan.
+Wu was born in Suantou, Liujiao in Chiayi County in south-central Taiwan.
 His father was a retired Taiwan Sugar Corporation worker and his mother a betel nut vendor, and he had two younger brothers who died in a car accident.
-His nickname Wu Bai, meaning "five hundred," derives from several stories, none of which can be proven to be fact: one story says the name came from his early academic success when he scored 100 points on each of five examination subjects when he was studying at middle school.
-However, an interest in music in his teenage years led to a decline in his academic performance and he failed to pass the university entrance examinations.
-Another story says he used to charge 500 Taiwan Dollars for his early concerts.
+His nickname Wu Bai, meaning "five hundred", was given to him by his neighbours, after his early academic success when he scored 100 points on each of five examination subjects when he was studying at primary school.

 Career

 Overview

 Wu is one of the biggest rock stars in Mandarin-language music markets, including Taiwan, China, Hong Kong, Singapore, and Malaysia.
-His music is also known in Japan, the United States, Canada, Australia and Ireland.
+His music is also known in Japan, the United States, Canada, Australia, and Ireland.
 He also has released a number of works performed in Taiwanese Hokkien.
 Throughout the years, he held numerous sold out concerts in Taiwan, Singapore, Malaysia and Hong Kong and has performed in North America as well.
 His albums have won many awards and have topped the sales charts.
 He writes almost all of his own songs for his albums and also writes for many popular artists including Andy Lau, Emil Chau, Karen Mok, Tarcy Su, and Vivian Hsu.
 His guitar-driven rock music differs from that of many Mandopop or Cantopop stars and, with his Taiwanese Mandarin accent and rough looks, he projects an image of an archetypal Taiwanese punkster (taike) in his music and film roles.